pymedphys/pymedphys/docs/developer/documentation.rst

 Docstring extraction
 --------------------
 Some documentation is best written right within a given function itself.
-This type of documentation is called a docstring.
-However this documentation does also need to be available on the main documentation and it is exceptionally important that this isn't written twice.
-If it was written twice, as time goes on one may go out of date, or be in consitent with the other.
-It is also an extra unnecessary workload to maintain two sources of duplicated information.
-See the DRY programming philosophy for more on this.
+This type of documentation is called a **docstring**.
+However, this documentation should also be available in the main documentation and it is exceptionally important that this isn't written more than once.
+Duplicating documentation increases `software entropy <https://en.wikipedia.org/wiki/Software_entropy>`__.
+As time goes by, documentation updates may result in one or more copies being missed and becoming obsolete or inconsistent with the up-to-date copy.
+Even if all copies are updated correctly, unnecessary duplication adds to ongoing maintenance requirements.
+See the `DRY programming philosophy <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`__ for more on this.

-So, to solve this problem, most of the documentation is written as docstrings and then automatically extracted into the documentation pages themselves.
-To make this work docstrings need to be documented using the numpy style.
+To solve this problem, most of PyMedPhys' documentation is written as docstrings, which are then automatically extracted into the main documentation pages.
+For this to work properly, docstrings need to be formatted according to the numpy style.
 See the following sites for examples of how to conform to that style:

  - https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy
  - https://numpydoc.readthedocs.io/en/latest/format.html

-See examples within the documentation itself for how then to import those functions into the docs.
+See existing examples within PyMedPhys for how to include new function docstrings into the main PyMedPhys documentation.